 Contact Us for a Free Consultation (213) 542-0979

-To kind of have a feel for how the prosecutors will handle your case or your loved one's case starts the process of taking control of your case.
-When you get arrested and are thrown in jail you have to post a bail or you're cited into court, whatever the case may be.
+Understanding how the prosecutors will handle your case or your loved one's case is a crucial step in taking control of your situation.
+Whether you're arrested and in jail, needing to post bail, or cited in court, this understanding is key.

-It really throws you into a tailspin and it starts a process by which people really have a lot of anxiety and pressure on them, because again, they're losing control of their situation, of their life and of their future.
+It throws you into a tailspin, and it starts a process by which people have a lot of anxiety and pressure because, again, they're losing control of their situation, their life, and their future.

 District Attorney's Office Prosecutes Criminal Cases

-To start to understand how the system works will help you start to take control of your case and begin the process of getting you out of the criminal justice system.
-The District Attorney's office in the Pomona's courthouse is the one responsible for prosecuting cases.
+Understanding how the system works is the first step in taking control of your case and navigating the criminal justice system.
+In Pomona's courthouse, the District Attorney's office is responsible for prosecuting cases.

 The police investigate the cases.
-They write-up a police report and do whatever they think they need to do and then they turn over all their information to the prosecutors who are lawyers like me, who are going to go over everything, decide what charges to file and then decide what position they're going to take in dealing with the case.
-So understanding how they work and how they're set up is obviously beneficial.
+They write a police report and do whatever they think they must do.
+Then they turn over all their information to the prosecutors who are lawyers like me, who will go over everything, decide what charges to file, and then decide what position they will take in dealing with the case.
+So understanding how they work and how they're set up is beneficial.

 There's about a thousand prosecutors in Los Angeles county.
 Pomona is one of the jurisdictions in the east-end of Los Angeles and the criminal cases are dealt with by the District Attorney's office who basically has the hierarchy of having a deputy in charge.

-This is a prosecutor who's in charge of that particular location who obviously, has to answer to the head deputy of Los Angeles county, Jackie Lacey and obviously, she has other bosses that that prosecutor will have to deal with if there are any issues.
+This is a prosecutor in charge of that particular location who obviously has to answer to the head deputy of Los Angeles County, Jackie Lacey.
+Obviously, she has other bosses that that prosecutor will have to deal with if there are any issues.

-But that particular prosecutor is in charge of Pomona — calls all the shots, deals with all the big cases, decides whether or not strikes will be stricken in a case.
+But that particular prosecutor is in charge of Pomona — calls all the shots, deals with all the big cases, and decides whether or not strikes will be stricken in a case.
 If it's a murder case that's under that prosecutor's jurisdiction they're usually the one who is going to make the final decision on whether there's going to be an offer in the case.
-So, all of the serious cases are usually going to go through that prosecutor.
+So, all of the severe cases will usually go through that prosecutor.

 Assistant Head Deputy in Pomona Court